Nek5000/NekDoc/source/tutorials/multi_rans.rst

 Temperature flux must also be assigned in ``userbc`` on the pin surface walls.
 As mentioned earlier, non-dimensional unit heat flux is assigned from half axial length of the bundle (``zmid``).
 A smoothed axial flux profile is imposed using ``tanh`` step function as shown.
 Flux on all remaining walls is zero.

+Field data transfer between ``NekNek`` sessions is performed using ``valint`` array and the grid point locations of of overlapping boundaries are identified using the ``imask`` array.
+Thus, Dirichlet boundary condition values stored in ``valint``, which contains spectral interpolation field values from overlapping mesh, are imposed at the boundary of current mesh, where ``imask = 1``.

 ..............................
 SIZE file